-Place the pork rinds in a 1-gallon ziploc bag.
-Use a meat pounder or a rolling pin to crush them into small crumbs, similar to Panko.
+Place the pork rinds in a 1-gallon Ziploc bag.
+Use a meat pounder or a rolling pin to crush them into tiny crumbs, similar to Panko.
 You can also crush the pork rinds in a food processor.
 Set the crushed pork rinds aside.

-Use a pastry brush (or your hands) to coat both sides of the pork chops with mustard.
-Sprinkle with salt, pepper, and garlic powder.
+Use a pastry brush or your hands to coat both sides of the pork chops with mustard.
+Sprinkle them with kosher salt, black pepper, and garlic powder.

 Place about 2 heaping tablespoons of the crushed pork rinds on a plate.
 Dip one pork chop into the pork rinds and press to coat on both sides.
 Repeat with the remaining pork chops.
 You can also do as I do in the video and sprinkle all the pork chops with the "breadcrumbs" on one side, press to adhere, then turn them to the other side (place them on a new, clean plate) and repeat.

 Coat a nonstick double burner griddle with olive oil and heat it over medium-high heat, 2-3 minutes.
 Add the coated pork chops.

 Cook the pork chops for 5 minutes.
 Lower the heat to medium, flip them to the other side, and gently press on them with a clean spatula to flatten them against the pan.
 Cook them on the second side until they are golden-brown and cooked through, about 4 more minutes.
 Serve immediately.